-I bought a pair of Crye Precision AC (Army Custom, also known as G2) Combat Pants recently and they are every bit as comfortable as everyone promised.
+I bought a pair of Crye Precision AC (Army Custom, also known as G2 or Gen 2) Combat Pants recently and they are every bit as comfortable as everyone promised.

 I say everyone, I mean mates in the same forty-something age bracket as me.
 That’s what I realised when I ticked off all the friends who’ve made a particular point of recommending ACs to me over my usual G3 Combat Pants.

 Trouble is, I was in denial about ACs for some time because I couldn’t quite explain from the cut why they should be more comfortable.

 If someone justified their predilection for ACs by saying, “They are baggier” or “looser” it didn’t mean much to me.

 I sometimes wear relatively narrow trousers like Arc’teryx Texada Pants which are extremely comfortable when compared with some of the looser cuts I’ve owned and discarded over the years.